Buildings Insurance – What Our Tenants Need To Know

 . . .

-4) Other important points to note about “Building Insurance”
+4) Other important points to note about Buildings Insurance

 i.
 In all our FRI Leases we (the Landlord) reserve the right to appoint our own Insurance Brokers and, thus, our own insurance.
 This allows us to make sure that we can implement the proper type of insurance cover needed to properly protect our properties and ensure that our Tenants have “quiet enjoyment” of the property during their Tenure there.

 iv.
-Each year we (the Landlord) do our best to reduce the cost of the “Buildings Insurance” Premium that our Tenants pay out.
+Each year we (the Landlord) do our best to reduce the cost of the BIP that our Tenants pay out.
 Saying that, we need to balance this against ensuring that the cover is not marginalized in anyway, thus, still providing both our Tenants and ourselves with cover that effectively does the job it is intended to do.

 . . .

-PLEASE NOTE – we currently choose to use Pi-Property Insurance as our Insurance Brokers because they offer competitive rates and provide us with suitable insurance coverage and advise, as well as a great service whenever you need to make a claim.
-To add to this, we have noted that they continually deal with all the claims made effectively and fairly.
+PLEASE NOTE – we currently choose to use Pi-Property Insurance as our Insurance Brokers because they offer competitive rates and provide us with suitable insurance coverage and advice, and (from our perspective) have noted that they continually deal with all the claims made effectively and fairly.